Drug Addiction Treatment & Rehab

-The following guide explores the different therapies for drug addiction, what to expect when entering rehab, and how to best prepare for inpatient and outpatient addiction treatment programmes.
+The following guide explores the different therapies for drug addiction, what to expect when entering rehab, and how to best prepare for residential or outpatient addiction treatment programmes.

 Understanding Drug Addiction

-NIDA describes a drug addiction as a compulsion or an impulse to use both illicit drugs and prescription drugs.
-Usage becomes increasingly difficult to control despite the risks and the consequences.
+Drug addiction is a compulsion or an impulse to use both illicit drugs and prescription drugs.
+Usage becomes increasingly difficult to control despite the risks and the consequences of using.
 Frequent drug use places individuals at risk of compromising important relationships, disrupting work-life balance, and negatively impacts physical and mental health.

 Why Drug Addiction Treatment is Important